carpentries-incubator/life-sciences-workshop/_episodes/13-r-beyond-base-r.md

 > ## Exercise: Custom functions
 >
-> Alter the code to instead return the factorial of the entered number (e.g. if the entered number was 4, the result would be 24, as the factorial of 4 is 4*3*2*1).
+> Alter the code to instead return the factorial of the entered number (e.g. if the entered number was 4, the result would be 24, as the factorial of 4 is 4 x 3 x 2 x 1).
 Hint, there is a function for this.
 Run your code with the number 6.
 What do you get?
+> Note, call your function 'factorial_out'.
+Never give a custom function the same name as a built-in one!
+>
 >
 >
 > {: .language-r}